ArdOnat/Weather-Forecast-Project/README.md

 # Weather-Forecast-Project

-An iOS appli that displays the weather conditions of the location you want.
+An iOS application that displays the weather conditions of the location you want.

 # What I Learned